outsidedav/swift/hypersecure_dbaas/use-step4.md

 ### What to do next

-After having deployed your application in [Step 6](use-step6.html), the following message is displayed, if your connection to the database succeeds:
+Once the application has completed deployment in [Step 6](use-step6.html), the following message is displayed, if your connection to the database succeeds:

 <pre><code class="hljs">